zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

 # Tunnel commands {#concept_rkf_2wc_5db .concept}

+This article introduces you to the instructions for the use of Upload, Show, Resume and other Tunnel upload and download commands.

 ## Features {#section_hcs_btf_vdb .section}

 The [Client](../../../../reseller.en-US/Tools and Downloads/Client.md) provides [Tunnel](reseller.en-US/User Guide/Data upload and download/Tunnel commands.md) commands for you to use the functions of the original Dship tool.